Table of Contents

 While superficial anal fistulae are readily treated with fistulotomy, complex anal fistulae remain a challenge for clinicians due to their high recurrence and complication rates.
 Complex anal fistulae were classified by Parks et al. as intersphincteric, trans-sphincteric, suprasphincteric, and extrasphincteric, each of which has a unique preferred surgical approach and risk profiles.13 The simplest of anal fistulae avoids the sphincter muscles of the anus altogether, such as in the present case, and can be easily treated with fistulotomy or fistulectomy.
 Fistulectomy may be preferred in deeper anal fistulae that still remain superficial to the sphincter muscles or for fistulae with infiltrating fibrosis.
 This is at the discretion of the surgeon, with both approaches having comparable efficacy and recurrence rates.8

 Here, the fistulotomy of a superficial anal fistula was performed on a 1-year old male with recurrent perianal abscess.
 The operation was started by palpating for the internal fistula opening, followed by gentle probe delineation and threading of the tract.
 Electrocautery was utilized to open the fistulous tract, with a curette dissection of fibrous and necrotic tissue performed to minimize the risk of recurrence.
 Electrocautery was again utilized for hemostasis, and wound dressing was applied with healing by secondary intention.
-Standard postoperative care consists of stool softeners, topical antibiotics, and appropriate analgesics followed by a one-week follow-up.
+Standard postoperative care consists of stool softeners, topical antibiotics, and appropriate analgesics followed by a 1-week follow-up.
+If possible, follow-up should be extended until complete wound healing.
 If performed properly and in a timely fashion, the fistulotomy for superficial anal fistulae is a highly effective treatment approach, which can readily improve patient comfort and quality of life.

 - Local anesthetic